eXascaleInfolab/clubmark/README.md

 All subsequent steps are described for the *NIX* platforms including MaxOS.
 To be sure that the operational system allows to work with lots of opened files and has adequate swapping policy, execute:
 ```
-$ ./prepare_hostenv.sh
+$ . ./prepare_hostenv.sh
 ```

 > This script should be executed **on the host system event if the benchmark is executed from the docker container**, because the container shares resources of the host system (kernel, memory and swap).
 The made changes will be reseted after the restart.
+ATTENTION: starting `.` or `source` is *required* to execute the script in the current shell environment instead of the new process.

 Alternatively, perform the following steps to tune the operational system environment permanently.